Random-Rants-Chat/.github/profile/README.md

 # [![Random Rants +](./rrp-logo.svg)](https://randomrants-plus.onrender.com/)

 ### "The page nobody reads, but you should."
-Random Rants + is the goofy, chaotic hangout spot for friends to escape the mundane and enter the world of the internet.
+Random Rants + is the goofy, chaotic hangout spot for friends to escape reality and enter the world of the internet.
 Whether you're bored in class or just need a burst of chaos, this is where you belong.

 > [!IMPORTANT]
 > Please read our [Terms of Use & Privacy Policy](https://randomrants-plus.onrender.com/legal) before using Random Rants +.